NVIDIA/DIGITS/docs/BuildTensorflow.md

 * cuDNN 5.1 ([download page](https://developer.nvidia.com/cudnn))

 ### A Note About cuDNN and TensorFlow
-Currently tensorflow v1.2.1 targets cuDNN 5.1.
-The latest cuDNN version is 6. **To have tensorflow running in digits, you must have cuDNN 5.1 installed.
-Currently, cuDNN 6 is incompatiable with tensorflow.** To install it, use the following command in a terminal
+Currently tensorflow v1.2.1 targets cuDNN 5.1. **To have tensorflow v1.2.1 running in digits, you must have cuDNN 5.1 installed.** To install it, use the following command in a terminal

 ```
 sudo apt-get install libcudnn5